Skip to content

 Returns:

-`True` if the LDAP self-bind connection could be established, i.e. was successful, `False` if no successful connection could be established.
+`True` if the LDAP self-bind connection could be established, i.e. was successful, `False` otherwise.

 """